DaeTaChulDong/Computation-offloading-based-on-DQN/README.md

         2.  **Advantage Stream $A(s,a)$:** Estimates the relative importance of each action.
     * **Aggregation:** $Q(s,a) = V(s) + (A(s,a) - Mean(A(s,a)))$
 * **Results:**
-    * **Fast Convergence:** The agent quickly identified valuable states without needing to explore all actions.
+    * **Fast Convergence:** The agent quickly escaped the initial low-reward phase, showing a steep learning curve around episode 1,000.
-    * **Robustness:** Maintained high rewards (near 1.0) with minimal fluctuation after convergence.
+    * **Robustness:** Achieved the highest and most stable rewards (near 1.0) with minimal fluctuation after convergence.
     * **Conclusion:** Dueling DQN significantly outperformed the standard DQN in learning speed and stability by isolating state values from action choices.

 <img width="640" height="480" alt="Figure_3" src="https://github.com/user-attachments/assets/5c4f63fe-ece7-479d-b92e-3492334a9d2e" />